mineatar-io/skin-render/README.md

 # skin-render
 A library for rendering Minecraft skins into 2D and 3D isometric images.
+Inspired by existing services like [Crafatar](https://crafatar.com/), but with an effort to make renders faster and more efficient.

 ## Documentation